littlehorse-enterprises/littlehorse/examples/external-event/README.md

 lhctl run example-external-event

 # Take the resulting workflow ID, and do:
-lhctl get wfRunModel <wf run id>
+lhctl get wfRun <wf run id>

 # Note that it is 'RUNNING'.
 Next, post an external event using the following:
 lhctl postEvent <wf run id> name-event STR Obi-Wan

-# Then inspect the wfRunModel:
+# Then inspect the wfRun:
 # Note it is 'COMPLETED'
-lhctl get wfRunModel <wf run id>
+lhctl get wfRun <wf run id>

-# Then inspect the output of the ExternalEvent and how it completed the nodeRunModel:
+# Then inspect the output of the ExternalEvent and how it completed the nodeRun:
-lhctl get nodeRunModel <wf run id> 0 1 lhctl get taskRun <wf run id> <task runid>
+lhctl get nodeRun <wf run id> 0 1 lhctl get taskRun <wf run id> <task runid>
 ```